 As you book an appointment with your GP, it’s helpful to let them know that you’d like to discuss this as the appointment times need to be longer.

-When your GP gives you a referral under the Mental Health Care Plan, you’ll be able to claim a partial Medicare rebate for 10 individual psychology sessions during a calendar year.
+When your GP gives you a referral under the Mental Health Care Plan, you’ll be able to claim a partial Medicare rebate for up to 20 individual psychology sessions during a calendar year.

 A Medicare rebate applies to Vita Healthcare’s psychology services if you’ve got a GP referral in the form of a “Mental Health Care Plan” or a referral from a Psychiatrist.
 This Medicare rebate may be accessible up to:

-- 10 individual psychology sessions per calendar year, and
+- Up to 20 individual psychology sessions per calendar year, and

-- 10 group therapy sessions per calendar year.
+- Up to 20 group therapy sessions per calendar year.

 If you’ve no longer have access to the Medicare rebate, you can still see your psychologist.
 If you have a private health insurer you may be entitled to further rebates and if you don’t you can still see your psychologist by paying the full fee.